microsoft/Oryx/doc/hosts/appservice.md

 When using this solution, you should not have hardcoded references to files that include `/home/site/wwwroot` in the path, for example in custom startup scripts.
 Alternatively, you can just reference those files by its relative path, removing `/home/site/wwwroot` from it.

+## Network Dependencies

+When using App Service with a Virtual Network or an App Service Environment, you will need to allow outbound access from the webapp to `oryx-cdn.microsoft.io` on port `443`. `oryx-cdn.microsoft.io` hosts the Oryx container image, which your Web App will pull to build your application during deployment.
+If this network dependency is blocked, then App Service will not be able to build your application using Oryx.